The Daughter In Law Cult: Was Your Son Brainwashed Into Family Estrangement?

 Love, Jenny

 Jenny Good is a Podcaster, Certified Cognitive Behavioral Coach and Certified Family Estrangement Coach.
-She is a Thought Leader in reconnecting mothers and adult children, and she specializes in family estrangement, reconciliation and emotional healing support for Christian estranged mothers.
+She is a Thought Leader in reconnecting mothers and adult children, and specializes in family estrangement, reconciliation and emotional healing support for Christian estranged mothers.